Simonhong111/ard-product-libraries/README.md

   * Changed the URL where the ARD schema will officially be located.
 This location is now https://landsat.usgs.gov/ard/.
 The previous http is now https.
+  * Fixed a bug in the parse_ard_metadata code which allowed the scene count to grow when multiple ARD tiles were being parsed.
+The scene count is now reset once the closing scene_metadata tag is found.
+  * Temporarily bumped up the MAX_TOTOAL_SCENES allowed for the ARD Tiles.
+    This should be a value of 3, however there is a bug in the ARD Tiling code which adds extra tiles to the scene metadata at times.